MinecraftForge/Srg2Source/README.md

 or: Srg > Extract symbol range map for selected files

-Then use the extracted .rangemap file with the "rangeapply" script from https://github.com/agaricusb/MinecraftRemapping .
+Then use the extracted .rangemap file with the "rangeapply" script from https://github.com/agaricusb/MinecraftRemapping:

+python rangeapply.py  --srcRoot yourproject/ --srcRangeMap yourproject/yourproject.rangemap --srgFiles pkgmcp2cb.srg

 ### Batch Mode